ansible/ansible-documentation/docs/docsite/rst/os_guide/intro_zos.rst

     zos1 ansible_python_interpreter:/usr/lpp/cyp/v3r12/pyz

-When the path to the python interpreter is not found in the default location on the target host, an error containing the following message may result: ``/usr/bin/python: FSUM7351 not found``
+When the path to the Python interpreter is not found in the default location on the target host, an error containing the following message may result: ``/usr/bin/python: FSUM7351 not found``

 For more details, see: :ref:`python_interpreters`.